girder/large_image/README.rst

   - ``large-image-source-openslide``: A tile source using the OpenSlide library.
 This works with svs, ndpi, Mirax, tiff, vms, and other file formats.

+  - ``large-image-source-ometiff``: A tile source using the tiff library that can handle some multi-frame OMETiff files.

   - ``large-image-source-pil``: A tile source for small images via the Python Imaging Library (Pillow).

   - ``large-image-source-mapnik``: A tile source for reading geotiff and netcdf files via Mapnik and GDAL.